gvwilson/sensibleadventures/bookster/bookster.md

 air felt damp.
 She shivered and hunched her shoulders so that she could bury her chin in the collar of her coat.

 The land below was beautiful.
-Orange sunset reflected off ponds and streams nestled in countless little valleys, the snow on the peaks of the mountains around Avaunt, and the clouds grazing near the horizon.
+Orange sunset reflected off the ponds and streams nestled in countless little valleys, the snow on the peaks of the mountains around Avaunt, and the clouds grazing near the horizon.
 It could have been the approach to Gandan Berth, except there wasn't a road or a building in sight.
-Traders from all over the Nine Marches would be on their way to meet Avaunt at that centuries-old rendezvous.
+Traders from all over the Ninety Kingdoms would be on their way to meet Avaunt at that centuries-old rendezvous.
 How many of them already knew that the mountain wasn't going to be there?

 There!
 That dot.
 She brought her hand up to shield her eyes.
 It had to be Thomas's flying boat, the *Presumption*.
 She was coming in